LiorKogan/V1/README.md

 A vertical quantifier has one connection on its left side and zero or more branches on its right side.
 On its left side, there is an entity, a quantifier, or the pattern's start.
 Except at the pattern's start, a quantifier may be wrapped with an 'O' (see Q147, Q149).

-When a quantifier is directly left of the pattern start, each branch may start with:
+When a quantifier is directly right of the pattern start, each branch may start with:

 * An entity (see Q108),
 * A Cartesian product's expression (see Q207), or
 * A quantifier (see Q332v2)

-When a quantifier is directly left of an entity, each branch may start with:
+When a quantifier is directly right of an entity, each branch may start with:

 * A relationship/path, optionally with a relationship/path-negator, optionally wrapped with a negator or with an 'O' (see Q358, Q359),
-* An entity's expression (see Q3),
+* An entity's expression (see Q3v2),
 * A Cartesian product's expression (see Q340), or
 * A quantifier (see Q8)